aws-samples/aws-cdk-examples/python/batch-compute-with-step-functions/README.md

 ### After you deploy these stack, you can find the information like this.
 ![Deploy Message](images/DeployMsg.jpg)

-### you need pull the repo from AWS codecommit for Webapplication and Taskdefination, Copy files to the corresponding directory ，for example:copy <font color='red'> cp -r batch-compute-with-step-functions/docker-image/BatchJob/* Workshop-Batch-xx/</font>
+### you need pull the repo from AWS codecommit for Webapplication and BatchTaskdefination, Copy files to the corresponding directory ，for example:`cp -r batch-compute-with-step-functions/docker-image/BatchJob/* Workshop-Batch-xx/`
 ```
 git clone <codecommit for web>
 git clone <codecommit for batch>